sushilshinde/jshacks/README.md

     c.  tutorialrepublic.com, eg. http://www.tutorialrepublic.com/twitter-bootstrap-tutorial

 2. Open console in Firefox or Chrome (Ctr+Shift+i)
-3. Paste below lines to console where the curson is blikning
+3. Paste below lines to console where the curson is blikning and close console

     Recommended
     <pre>